Hibb-bb/Hibb-bb.github.io/index.md

 ## About Me

 I am an incoming Ph.D. student at  Northwestern University.
-Currently, I'm part of the MAGICS lab.
+Currently, I'm part of the [MAGICS lab](https://magics.cs.northwestern.edu/index.html) at Northwestern.

 My research interests are in the areas of  machine learning, data geometry, associative memory and time series prediction.